OLeandroRodrigues/algorithms-preparation/README.md

 This repository is more than just coding solutions:

 - Practice of **core CS fundamentals** (search, sorting, trees, graphs, DP, greedy, backtracking).
-- Documentation of **formal reasoning** → proofs of correctness, termination, and complexity analysis.
+- Each algorithm/data structure folder includes its **theoretical background**: proof of correctness, termination arguments, and complexity analysis.
 - Demonstration of versatility across **concise scripting (Python)** and **compiled OOP languages (Java & C#)**.
-- Showcasing both the **engineering perspective** (unit tests, clean code) and the **theoretical perspective** (mathematical proofs).
+- Highlights both the **engineering perspective** (clean, production-ready code, unit tests) and the **theoretical perspective** (formal reasoning, invariants, and handwritten drafts).

 ---

-📷 Some proofs also include my **handwritten drafts** in `/img/` to illustrate the reasoning process behind the final formalization.
+📷 Visuals such as diagrams, step-by-step traces, and scanned handwritten notes are stored in each algorithm’s local `assets/` folder and linked inside the corresponding `README.md`.